yaohuiwu/quick-install/README.md

 1. How to install Mysql ?

+	Since mysql need libaio library, the 'installMysql.sh' script will use apt-get or yum to install it.
+Networking must be enabled in your machine.

 	+ to install master:

 			sudo ./installMysql.sh /path/to/mysql-5.6.20-linux-glibc2.5-x86_64.tar.gz

 	+ to install a slave:

 			sudo ./installMysql.sh /path/to/mysql-5.6.20-linux-glibc2.5-x86_64.tar.gz 2 master_ip

 ## Tested platforms